Analysis | 3 takeaways from Ketanji Brown Jackson’s Supreme Court nomination

 The attacks by the Left on Judge Childs from South Carolina apparently worked.

-Collins, for what it’s worth, has signaled she could oppose Biden’s nominee on process grounds.
+Collins, for what it’s worth, has signaled that she could oppose Biden’s nominee on process grounds.
 She voted against conservative Justice Amy Coney Barrett last year because she said the process was too rushed, and she has raised similar concerns about Biden’s timetable.

-Murkowski has also suggested this vote could be different for her.
+Murkowski also has suggested this vote could be different for her.

-“It is at a level that commands its own evaluation, separate and above everything that we have considered to date,” Murkowski recently told The Post’s Seung Min Kim.
+“It is at a level that commands its own evaluation, separate and above everything that we have considered to date,” Murkowski recently told The Washington Post’s Seung Min Kim.

 3. The significance of the moment